Over the last few years, the organic obsession has revived our interest in botanical skincare.

-Acanthotic: If all of that isn’t enough, castor is unusual in the fact that it has ‘acanthotic activity’, meaning it can help increase the thickness of your skin, which is why we include it in our Nectar treatment balm – designed to deliver penetrating, healing, and regenerative nourishment to cuts, burns, cracked heels, and damaged skin.
+Acanthotic: If all of that isn’t enough, castor is unusual because it has ‘acanthotic activity’, meaning it can help increase the thickness of your skin.

 Castor doesn’t have the best slippage on the skin and can be quite tacky to touch, which can put people off.
-In the cosmetic industry, castor oil is referred to as a thick oil, due to it having a viscosity of around 293.
+Castor oil is referred to as a thick oil in the cosmetic industry due to its viscosity of around 293.
 Compare this to olive oil, which has a viscosity of 47, and you can see why it’s so thick.

 The beautifying benefits of castor oil

-Personally, we think castor oil is really underestimated, look at some of its awesome skin benefits:
+We think castor oil is underestimated; look at some of its awesome skin benefits:

 Anti-viral and anti-bacterial properties: The triglycerides found in castor can help to fight skin infections.

-Anti-microbial: Castor plays a protective role on your skin, keeping invading pathogenic bacteria at bay.
+Anti-microbial: Hydrogenated castor plays a protective role on your skin, keeping invading pathogenic bacteria at bay.

 Improves Texture: Castor is rich in oleic and linoleic acid.
-Both of these are wonderful fatty acids that are perfect for softening and soothing dry, parched skin.
+These wonderful fatty acids are perfect for softening and soothing dry, parched skin.

-Moisturising: The triglycerides present in the Castor oil help restore the skin’s natural moisture balance, making it a perfect ingredient if you have dry skin conditions.
+Moisturising: The triglycerides present in hydrogenated castor oil for skin help to restore the skin’s natural moisture balance, making it a perfect ingredient if you have dry skin conditions.